coveo/source.coveo.com/_posts/2021-03-02-checkov-terragrunt-hook.md

 ## The challenge of knowledge

 Infrastructure as a service (IaaS) opened a new world of possibilities.
-IaaS providers like Amazon Web Services (AWS), Microsoft Azure, Google Cloud are now all well known and don't need any presentation.
+IaaS providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud are now all well known and don't need any presentation.
 Back in 2012, Coveo opened its first AWS account.
 In 2021, Coveo is now managing over a dozen AWS accounts.

 The multiplication of AWS accounts brought the necessity for Infrastructure as Code (IaC).
 There are multiple IaC tools out there, and Coveo decided to adopt Terraform.
 Terraform can manage almost every AWS resource.
-This means a developer can create IAM roles, EC2 instances, S3 buckets and hundreds of other resources using Terraform.
+This means a developer can create IAM roles, EC2 instances, S3 buckets, and hundreds of other resources using Terraform.

 While this is all great, it does not remove the need to understand how those AWS services are working.
 To quote my paragliding instructor: "Knowledge is what keeps us safe!".
 Without the knowledge of what is safe and what isn't, a pilot is in danger.